StarKeyJON/EthChess/README.md

 </p>

 </br>
-> GraphQL subgraph for decentralized indexing

-> IPFS used for immutable storage to preserve chess board state
+#IPFS used for immutable storage to preserve chess board state

-> Gun.js used for decentralized database and cryptographic security/utilities
+#Gun.js used for decentralized database and cryptographic security/utilities
 **GUN** is an [ecosystem](https://gun.eco/docs/Ecosystem) of **tools** that let you build [community run](https://www.nbcnews.com/tech/tech-news/these-technologists-think-internet-broken-so-they-re-building-another-n1030136) and [encrypted applications](https://gun.eco/docs/Cartoon-Cryptography) - like an Open Source Firebase or a Decentralized Dropbox.

 The [Internet Archive](https://news.ycombinator.com/item?id=17685682) and [100s of other apps](https://github.com/amark/gun/wiki/awesome-gun) run GUN in-production.
 GUN is also part of [Twitter's Bluesky](https://blueskycommunity.net/) initiative!